GaloisInc/cryptol/docs/RefMan/TypeDeclarations.rst

     case x of
       Nothing -> True

-**The Matched Expression Must Have a Knwon Enum Type.** Cryptol will reject the definition of ``f``, where ``f`` lacks a type signature, or is not not an ``enum`` type.
+**The Matched Expression Must Have a Known Enum Type.** Cryptol will reject the definition of ``f``, where ``f`` lacks a type signature, or is not not an ``enum`` type.